 The truth is that most medical professionals are very skilled and care deeply about their patients.
 However, no one is perfect and mistakes do happen.
 These mistakes do not always amount to “malpractice.”

-Medical Malpractice cases can arise from the negligence of doctors in many areas.
-Some examples include:
+Medical malpractice cases can arise from the negligence of doctors in many areas, including:

-In most Georgia cases, if you have been injured due to the negligence of a medical professional, you must bring a lawsuit within two years from the date the malpractice occurred.
-The two year limitation does not apply when a physician leaves a foreign object in a patient’s body.
+In Georgia medical malpractice cases, you will need a top medical malpractice attorney who can bring a lawsuit within two years from the date the malpractice occurred.
+The two-year limitation does not apply when a physician leaves a foreign object in a patient’s body.
 In those cases, you must bring the lawsuit within one year of the discovery of the wrongful act.
 See O.C.G.A. § 9-3-72.